MicrosoftLearning/mslearn-fabric/Instructions/Labs/01-analyze-spark.md

 Now you're ready to run code that loads the data into a *dataframe*.
 Dataframes in Spark are similar to Pandas dataframes in Python, and provide a common structure for working with data in rows and columns.

+> **Note**: Spark supports multiple coding languages, including Scala, Java, and others.
+In this exercise, we'll use *PySpark*, which is a Spark-optimized variant of Python.
+PySpark is one of the most commonly used languages on Spark and is the default language in Trident notebooks.

 1. With the notebook visible, expand the **Files** list and select the **orders** folder so that the CSV files are listed next to the notebook editor, like this:

     ![Screenshot of a notebook with a Files pane.](./Images/notebook-files.png)